 For first-year students who have never attended college merit aid is awarded based primarily on high school GPA and test scores or test optional index scores.
 The award is guaranteed through senior year as long as scholarship criteria is continuously met and the student maintains Satisfactory Academic Progress.

-The following table shows the average grade point averages, rank-in-class and composite ACT scores of recipients of the indicated scholarship.
+The following table shows the average grade point averages, rank-in-class and composite ACT scores of recipients of the indicated scholarships for the 2020-21 academic year.
 It is only a guide.
 If you are missing one or more of these factors, because your high school does not rank the students or because you are applying with our test-optional admission process, you are still eligible.

 |Scholarship||Amount Per Year||GPA||High School Rank||Composite ACT Score|